Labour’s Tax Reforms: What to Expect

 Income-tax

-While Labour has pledged not to raise income tax rates, the party has announced its intention to maintain frozen income tax thresholds until April 2028.
-This will effectively result in increased tax burdens for many individuals.
+While Labour has stated it does not intend to increase headline income tax rates, it has indicated that income tax thresholds may remain frozen until April 2028.
+If thresholds remain unchanged, fiscal drag could result in more income being taxed at higher rates over time.
 As incomes rise over time, a larger proportion of people’s earnings will become subject to taxation, and a greater share of taxable income will fall into higher tax brackets.
 Consequently, despite the nominal promise of no tax increases, this approach will lead to a gradual expansion of the tax base and increased tax revenue.

-Private equity fund managers are one category that would be more severely impacted by a Labour plan about income tax.
+One group potentially affected is private equity fund managers, particularly in relation to the tax treatment of carried interest.
 The party aims to address what it terms a ‘loophole’ in the current tax system.
 Under this proposal, the carried interest of private equity fund managers, which is presently subject to capital gains tax (CGT), would instead be charged as income tax.

 This change could substantially increase the tax burden for these professionals, given the typically higher rates of income tax compared to CGT.
 However, the new Chancellor of the Exchequer, Rachel Reeves, has introduced a potential caveat to this policy.
 She suggests that capital gains treatment might still apply in circumstances where private equity managers are “putting their own capital at risk.”